nzimman/Customer-behaviour/README.md

 *to be added*

 ### Transition Probabilites
 These are calculated in the file *transition_prob_git.py*.
-There are some fields that need to be filled: path where the customer data is and credentials of the PostGreSQL database where the data is saved.
+There are some fields that need to be filled: path to the customer data and credentials of the PostGreSQL database where the data is saved.

 ![Screenshot](tran_prob.png)